qiqi1023t/HGS-PDAF_v1.0_GMD/README.md

 - Go to the _hgs-pdaf/offline_omi_ directory to compile _hgs-pdaf_ by typing _make_
 - When everything is successfully compiled, you will find the executable _hgs-pdaf_ in the _hgs-pdaf/offline_omi_ directory.
 ## Test HGS-PDAF with the example test case
+With this simplified, three dimensional synthetic model, the user can easily test HGS-PDAF.
+All the model configuration files are included in the _examples_ directory.
+The following steps help the user to prepare running this test case on a Linux maschine:
+- Go to the _examples/3-D_synthetic_model_ directory.
+Use _tar -xzvf prior_ensemble.tar.gz_ to extract the ensemble of 100 realisations of hydraulic conductivity fields from the archive file.
+The following two files will be extracted: